sajagsubedi/TextUtils/README.md

 - ###  `Hit npm run dev`

 ### Viewing it
-You can visit to [https://sajagsubedi.github.io/TextUtils/](https://sajagsubedi.github.io/TextUtils/) or [https://ourtextutils.netlify.app/](https://ourtextutils.netlify.app/) to view it live.
+You can visit to [https://ourtextutils.netlify.app/](https://ourtextutils.netlify.app/) to view it live.